 These substances are involved with the regulation of your moods.
 Don’t be fooled, however.

-While such medications can help you feel better to the point of even saving your life by improving how you feel, antidepressants don’t always mean your bad days are over – nor are they a pill for happiness.
+While such medications can help you feel better to the point of even saving your life, antidepressants don’t always mean your bad days are over.
+Nor are they a pill for happiness.

 They will simply help you clear your mind and give you a better outlook on things.